 Grammarly for Chrome Conclusion

-Having Grammarly for Chrome installed is a huge timesaver for any writer.
+Having the Grammarly grammar checker app for Chrome installed is a huge timesaver for any writer.
 The fact that you can get going with most spelling, grammar and even writing style corrections for free is an added advantage.

 This post is a comprehensive piece to answer all your questions about the Grammarly Chrome extension in one place.